teaching-on-testbeds/mltrain-chi/index.md

 The next step will be to provision the bare metal server you have reserved, and configure it to run the containers associated with our experiment.
 The specific details will depend on what type of GPU server you have reserved -

-* If you have reserved an AMD GPU server, work through the notebook `1_create_server_amd.ipynb`.
+* If you have reserved an AMD GPU server, work through the notebook `1_create_server_amd.ipynb` inside the Chameleon Jupyter environment.
 Or if you don't have access to the Chameleon Jupyter environment or prefer to work through it by hand, you can follow [these instructions to provision and configure the AMD server](snippets/create_server_amd.html).
-* If you have reserved an NVIDIA GPU server, work through the notebook `1_create_server_nvidia.ipynb`.
+* If you have reserved an NVIDIA GPU server, work through the notebook `1_create_server_nvidia.ipynb`  inside the Chameleon Jupyter environment.
 Or if you don't have access to the Chameleon Jupyter environment or prefer to work through it by hand, you can follow [these instructions to provision and configure the NVIDIA server](snippets/create_server_nvidia.html).

 After you have finished setting up the server, you will return to this page for the next section.